fall inside a hole

 This pack includes the Tomy Trains adaptation of the Plarail operating signal and a stop rail.

-A power switch resides on the outside of the battery compartment, with several studded surfaces to build on top of.
-A pass-through arm attaches to the regular stop rail lever to sync the signal up up with the stop rail, stopping trains at red signals.
+A power switch resides on the outside of the battery compartment, with several studded surfaces that can be built on top of.
+A pass-through arm attaches to the regular stop rail lever to sync the signal up with the stop rail, stopping trains at red signals and allowing them to pass when they are switched to green.
+Later examples have a production period sticker on the underside of the battery cover.

 1312 Electronic Crossing (1988)